Arturo Benedetti Michelangeli (1920-1995)

 to Olympus resembles the work of Sisyphos.

 In 1988, Benedetti Michelangeli had suffered a ruptured abdominal aneurysm during a concert in Bordeaux.
-After more than seven hours of surgery, he overcame this health issue.
+After more than seven hours of surgery, he survived.

 In January 1989, he gave his first concert after his illness (this was in Bregenz).
 A few months later, on 7 June 1989, he played Mozart concertos Nos.
 20 and 25 with the Symphony Orchestra of Norddeutscher Rundfunk (NDR) conducted by Cord Garben.